I really need to choose one specific day every week to wash my clothes.

 A month of planning for the future and thinking about the past.

 Isabella Marie Garcia is an undergraduate honors student at Florida International University in Miami, Florida.
 Double majoring in English and Women’s and Gender Studies, with a minor in French Language and Culture, she is heavily interested in work that challenges gender ideals, female sexuality, and brings taboo subjects up to the surface.
 Though never previously published, she won runner-up in the Undergraduate Poetry category of the 2018 FIU Literary Awards Competition and also curates her own writing blog, which can be found at spookyrose.wordpress.com.

 Aaron Pupo is an undergraduate honors student double majoring in English and Philosophy at Florida International University.
-His research interests include queer studies. feminist theory, and the lyric essay.
-He has been published in the Miami Herald as a contributing writer for their LGBTQ column.
+Their research interests include queer studies, feminist theory, and the lyric essay.
+They have been published in the Miami Herald as a contributing writer for the LGBTQ Column.